 - Preheat oven to 375.

-- PREPARE THE PUMPKINs: Use a large, sharp knife to cut off the stem, along with a small circle of the pumpkin.
+- PREPARE THE PUMPKIN: Use a large, sharp knife to cut off the stem, along with a small circle of the pumpkin.
 Then slice the pumpkin in half vertically from the stem area to the bottom.
 Scoop out the seeds with a tablespoon or an ice cream scooper.
 Use a sharp pairing knife to excise any of the remaining fibery strands that hold the seeds.

 - PREPARE THE GARLIC: Slice about ½ inch off the root end of the head of garlic, exposing some of the garlic clovers.
 Lay the garlic on a piece of aluminum foil.

 - Sprinkle 1 tbsp of the olive oil over the pumpkin flesh and the garlic.
 Salt and pepper to both the pumpkin and garlic to taste.
 Wrap the garlic clove tightly with the aluminum.

 - Place the pumpkin halves flesh side down on a baking sheet.
 Place the garlic alongside the pumpkin.